 Merkaba Macabre is a multimedia project by Steven McInerney, an Australian born artist based in London.
 His practice ranges from audiovisual and musical performance, installation, experimental film & video works and curatorial projects.
-He runs Psyché Tropes, a label releasing and exhibiting work by artists practising within cross-disciplinary fields.
+He runs Psyché Tropes, a label dedicated to exploring the synaesthetic intersections between sound and its visual counterpart.

 Merkaba Macabre uses elements of electro-acoustic improvisation, modular synthesis, location recordings and film projection to explore themes of temporality and the psychospiritual with the intention of opening up a dialectic between the sacred and the profane.